MicrosoftDocs/azure-docs/articles/load-balancer/concepts-limitations.md

 ### <a name = "internalloadbalancer"></a> Internal Load Balancer

-An internal Load Balancer directs traffic only to resources that are inside a virtual network or that use a VPN to access Azure infrastructure, in contrast to a public Load Balancer.
+An internal load balancer directs traffic only to resources that are inside a virtual network or that use a VPN to access Azure infrastructure, in contrast to a public load balancer.
 Azure infrastructure restricts access to the load-balanced front-end IP addresses of a virtual network.
 Front-end IP addresses and virtual networks are never directly exposed to an internet endpoint.
 Internal line-of-business applications run in Azure and are accessed from within Azure or from on-premises resources.

 An internal Load Balancer enables the following types of load balancing: